InfamousMusicify/Combat-Snapshot/README.md

 Health recharges faster.
 Hunger depletes slower (1/3 nugget to 1/2 heart)

-Optional in config: -off by default
+Optional in config: -off by defaul.
 Sprinting below 3 nuggtes! (you will get speed 2 when your hunger falls below 6 points, workaround since sprint is locked)

 ### [🔗Download🔗](https://github.com/InfamousMusicify/Combat-Snapshot/releases)